‘Flashes of Fire': At Least 20 Homes Burn in Laguna Niguel Coastal Fire

-The Coastal Fire burned nearly 200 acres after it started early Wednesday in Aliso Woods Canyon.
-There is no containment, but wind speeds are expected to decrease Thursday after gusts pushed flames into the hilltop neighborhood.
+The Coastal Fire burned nearly 200 acres after it started early Wednesday afternoon in Aliso Woods Canyon.
+There is no containment, but wind speeds are expected to decrease Thursday after 20- to 30-mph gusts pushed flames into the hilltop neighborhood.

-At the base of Coronado Pointe, one of the evacuated areas, panicked families gathered.
+At the base of Coronado Pointe, one of the evacuated areas, panicked families gathered as firefighters tried to slow flames and smoke darkened the sky.

 "I saw flashes of fires just coming in my house and that's the time I left with my wife," said Abi Farsoni, who left his computer, and everything he owns.
 "It's horrible for residents.
 You don't know if your home is still there.
 We don't know.
 I have a lot of things.
 I didn't have time to take them."